samadeusfp/PRETSA/README.md

 You can access the corresponding research paper here: https://www.researchgate.net/publication/332173989_PRETSA_Event_Log_Sanitization_for_Privacy-aware_Process_Discovery

+More info on the journal extension you can find below.

 ## Requirements
 To run our algorithm you need the following Python packages: